GoogleCloudPlatform/cloud-spanner-samples/.github/docs/contributing.md

 # How to Contribute

+We welcome updates and patches to existing sample applications from all contributors.
+For net new sample applications, however, we're currently only accepting contributions from Google employees to ensure alignment with the project.
-We'd love to accept your patches and contributions to this project.
-There are just a few small guidelines you need to follow.
+To submit a patch, there are just a few small guidelines you need to follow.

 ## Contributor License Agreement